steliosrousoglou/Lab2-CloudService/README.md

 `...`

 Each log entry will have a 4-byte opcode (0 for `add_node`, 1 for `add_edge`, 2 for `remove_node`, 3 for `remove_edge`) and two 64-bit node IDs (only one of which is used for `add_node` and `remove_node`).

-Note: the checksum can fail (i.e. say the block is valid when the block is actually invalid) for a small number of random bit patterns.
-Unfortunately the all-zero case -- which is a common bit pattern for unwritten blocks on disk -- happens to one where the checksum fails.
-To get around this, either write a constant 'magic number' in each block (just a constant number in each valid block that ensures that all-zeros is not a valid block), or add a constant value to the checksum function (i.e., the checksum is the XOR of all previous words plus some fixed value).